-At much later times, t=100 (Fig. 17, bottom), the Euler and Navier-Stokes solutions have become completely different.
+At much later times, t=100 (figure 18, bottom), the Euler and Navier-Stokes solutions have become completely different.
 In the Euler case, the vortices glide along the wall, having paired with their mirror image, no new vorticity has been generated and the energy is conserved.
-In the Navier-Stokes case, the detachment process has lead to the formation of two new vortices (shown in cyan and magenta in the Fig. 17, bottom, left) of much larger amplitude than those of the incoming dipole.
+In the Navier-Stokes case, the detachment process has led to the formation of two new vortices (shown in cyan and magenta in figure 18, bottom, left) of much larger amplitude than those of the incoming dipole.
 The activity in the boundary layer remains intense, leading to the ejection of smaller structures.